Muhammedsadhath/quiz_app/README.md

 ## Sample Data (Questions)
-You can load sample data (questions) into the app using the following command:

 python manage.py loaddata questions.json

 The questions.json file contains pre-defined questions with options and the correct answer.
+You can load sample data (questions) into the app using the following command

 ## Admin Interface(you can also add questions via admin interface)
-To add questions to the quiz, log in to the Django admin panel:
+To add questions to the quiz, log in to the Django admin panel